SreeVeerDevOps/python-fastapi-docker-public/ReadMe.md

 ## Deploying To Azure App Services:
 1. Create branch azb48-appsvc-dev  and Download zip https://github.com/SreeVeerDevOps/python-fastapi-docker-public.git to local.
+   Update KV and Secrets in files routers/*.py files.
+   Secrets which needed to be created are:
+   - aws-access-key
+   - aws-secret-key
+   - subscription-name
+   - subscriptionid
 2. Deploy new azure appservice with Python 3.10 platform.

 3. Once deployed go to Configuration -> Startup Command and give as below